Agile Bison 23 First Aid Operations

-U.S. Air Force Master Sgt.
-Blake Fagan, 435th Contingency Response Group operations superintendent and exercise evaluator, receives medical help from Capt.
-Jon Price, flight surgeon with the 435th Contingency Response Support Squadron, 435th CRG, in the medical tent during Exercise Agile Bison, on Chièvres Air Base, Belgium, March 8, 2023.
+U.S. Air Force Staff Sgt.
+Charles Escobar, independent duty medical technician with the 435th Contingency Response Support Squadron, 435th Contingency Response Group, interacts with a simulated casualty during Exercise Agile Bison, on Chièvres Air Base, Belgium, March 08, 2023.
 (U.S. Army photo by Pierre-Etienne Courtejoie)

 |Date Taken: